tensorflow/docs/site/en/api_docs/python/tf/contrib/model_pruning/get_pruning_hparams.md

   end_pruning_step: integer
     the global step at which to terminate pruning.
 Defaults to -1 implying that pruning continues till the training stops
-  do_not_prune: list of strings
+  weight_sparsity_map: list of strings
-    list of layers that are not pruned
+     comma separed list of weight variable name:target sparsity pairs.
+     For layers/weights not in this list, sparsity as specified by the target_sparsity hyperparameter is used.
+     Eg. [conv1:0.9,conv2/kernel:0.8]
   threshold_decay: float
     the decay factor to use for exponential decay of the thresholds
   pruning_frequency: integer